Celebrating Read Across America

 Teachers love this interaction because it helps to provide a model of reading fluency, introduces new vocabulary, and helps to increase attention spans in our young learners.
 Our readers also help children see themselves in books, feel validated and confident, and have pride in their experiences and cultures.

 Thank you to all our incredible volunteer readers for sharing their love of reading with these students!
-We created a video slideshow with photos from all three locations.
-Check it out below.
+View photos from both events below.